Large Language Monkeys: Scaling Inference Compute with Repeated Sampling: Sampling Experimental Setup

 \subsection{GSM8K}

 We report results on $128$ randomly sampled test-set problems.
 We sample with a temperature of $0.6$ and do not use nucleus sampling.
 We use $5$ few-shot examples from the training set that are randomly sampled per-problem.
 We generate $10,000$ samples per problem.
 We set $512$ as the max token length for the generated solution.
-To grade solutions, we follow LMEval \cite{eval-harness}.
+To grade solutions, we follow LMEval \cite{eval-harness} and extract answers using a regular expression that extracts the string after the quadruple hashes.
+Similar to MATH, we then assess correctness by checking if the extracted answer is an exact string match to the ground truth or if \verb|is_equiv| evaluates to true.